KFSensor Features

 External application alerts

 KFSensor provides the ability to invoke an external application to handle an alert event.
-This flexible feature can have many different uses such as: 1.
-Creating your own custom event log file
+This flexible feature has many different uses, including the creation of custom event log files; the launching of an immediate port scan on the IP address of a visitor to the honeypot; and can send alerts to a third-party application.

 Other Features